EGR-314-Team-201/EGR-314-Team-201/Checkpoint3/Lessons_Learned.md

-Top 10 Lessons learned:
+## Top 10 Lessons Learned:
-•    Check that parts are correct
+1. Verify that selected parts are correct.
-•    Learned surface mount soldering techniques
+2. Acquired surface mount soldering techniques.
-•    Learned how to navigate MPLAB XIDE and Cadence software
+3. Gained proficiency in navigating MPLAB XIDE and Cadence software.
-•    Learned how to use advanced serial communication I2C and SPI
+4. Learned to use advanced serial communication protocols such as I2C and SPI.
-•    We used the ESP32 to connect to the MQTT server (wifi)
+5. Utilized the ESP32 for connecting to the MQTT server via WiFi.
-•    Power budget
+6.
-•
+7.